strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

 # Debezi-what?

-If you've not heard of Debezium before it is an open source project for applying [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture) (CDC) pattern to your applications using Kafka.
+If you've not heard of Debezium before it is an open source project for applying the [Change Data Capture](https://en.wikipedia.org/wiki/Change_data_capture) (CDC) pattern to your applications using Kafka.

 But what is CDC?
 You probable have several databases in your organization; silos full of business-critical data.
 While you can query those databases any time you want, the essence of your business revolves around how that data gets modified.